fjrdomingues/autopilot/README.md

 - 📋 Shows you what was updated.
 Full process log with each AI interaction also produced.
 - 🔧 Optional interactive mode to see the process with retry, continue, abort options.

+### Tasks expectations
+* Referencing current code:
+✅ Referencing a specific file by project relative path.
+✅ Referencing a specific file by file name only, ignoring the subdirectories path.
+?
+Referencing a specific file by file name only, ignoring the subdirectories path with filename duplication.
+✅ Referencing a specific function within a file without the filename.
+✅ Referencing a major business concept that is exclusively used in one file.
+🤔 Referencing a major business concept that is exclusively used in multiple files.
+🤔 General logical requests.
+Your milage would differ by model, codebase and task.
+Some work.
+(Should introduce task scoring)
+* Actions executed:
+✅Create a new file.
+✅Update an existing file.
+✅Update multiple existing files.
+❌Cascade updating related files like tests.
+❌Delete existing files.
+(It might empty them out, but not delete them currently) ❌Start using new libraries.
+(Needs arbitrary code execution to install the library)

 ## 🛠️ Installation

 1. Clone the repository: `git clone https://github.com/fjrdomingues/autopilot.git`